 I am sure most of you must have heard about stroke.
-So, what exactly is stroke?
+So, what exactly is a stroke?
 How does it occur?

 As mentioned in the National Stroke Association, stroke simply means “brain attack” which can happen to anyone at any time.
-“It occurs when blood flow to an area of brain is cut off.
+“It occurs when blood flow to an area of the brain is cut off.
 When this happens, brain cells are deprived of oxygen and begin to die.
 When brain cells die during a stroke, abilities controlled by that area of the brain such as memory and muscle control are lost.”